 AU Presents: Black Lives Matter Series

 Anderson, Ind. — Anderson University will host a Black Lives Matter lecture series.
 This series seeks to provide a clear understanding of the BLM movement, the foundations of white supremacy, the history of African-American social protest, training in microaggressions, and produce engagement and action that can create a more just society.
-The series will run from September 10 to October 5 with one presentation per week.
-Each lecture will be presented by an AU faculty or staff member with the goal to educate and affirm the lives of our Black brothers and sisters.
+The series ran from September 10 to October 5 with one presentation per week.
+Each lecture was presented by an AU faculty or staff member with the goal to educate and affirm the lives of our Black brothers and sisters.

 - “Black Lives Matter – What is it all about?” with Mike Thigpen